-Ms Cynthia Barrows-Giles, Excellence in Contribution to Public Service
+Professor Cynthia Barrow-Giles, Excellence in Contribution to Public Service

-Ms Cynthia Barrows-Giles is a Senior Lecturer in the Department of Government, Sociology and Social Work in the Faculty of Social Sciences at The UWI, Cave Hill Campus.
+Ms Cynthia Barrows-Giles is a Professor in the Department of Government, Sociology and Social Work in the Faculty of Social Sciences at The UWI, Cave Hill Campus.

 She is described as a zealous academic, advocate and proud UWI alumna, with a history of exceptional public service.
 Ms Barrows-Giles has effectively aligned her research and teaching activities with her public service.
 Her interests include good governance and democratic principles, Caribbean constitutionalism, electoral reform, best practices in political party financing, ethics, integrity, transparency and accountability in public life, and women’s representation in political and public affairs.

-In addition to her scholarly work, Ms Barrows-Giles passionately shares her wealth of knowledge and experience in the Barbados media and with various audiences.
+In addition to her scholarly work, Professor Barrow-Giles passionately shares her wealth of knowledge and experience in the Barbados media and with various audiences.